sigstore/docs/content/en/cosign/public_deployment.md

 * Steps 1-4 configures your local environment to use the staging keys and certificates.
 * Step 5 specifies the staging environment with flags needed for signing.
-* Step 6 specify the staging environment with flags needed for verifying.
+* Step 6 specifies the staging environment with flags needed for verifying.

 #### Revert Back to Production